naarivad/naarivad/README.md

 ### Powers
-- Access to naarivad.in GitHub Organisation and Hetzner team (if needed to host projects).--> If you have any suggestions or implementation ideas, email [Varun](mailto:external.contact.vj@gmail.com).
-We are not accepting developer applications right now.
+- Access to naarivad.in GitHub Organisation and Hetzner team (if needed to host projects).--> If you have any suggestions or implementation ideas, [start a discussion](https://github.com/naarivad/naarivad/discussions/), or look at already existing ones.

+If you want to report a bug, or request a feature, look at [opeen issues](https://github.com/naarivad/naarivad/issues/), and open a new one if there aren't any duplicates.

+Pull requests are accepted for open-source projects.

 ## Attributions
 Logo: Deisgn by [Abhilasha Sardana](mailto:abhilashasardana1@gmail.com) (https://in.linkedin.com/in/abhilasha-sardana)